 What device(s) are they most likely to use?

 Do consumers conduct additional site research before calling for the first time?

 What website features encourage consumers most when they consider a new HVAC contractor?

 Even before the surveys, our researchers knew how important online search is for HVAC consumers, especially the process of consulting customer reviews.
-With the data we gathered however, we were able to understand even more how testimonials affect the behavior of prospective clients.
+With the data, we gathered, however, we could understand even more how testimonials affect the behavior of prospective clients.
 Our data also reinforced the necessity of maintaining the proper communication channels!

 Crucial Findings From Our Consumer Surveys